JeffersonLab/clas12-timeline/qa-physics/README.md

   * runs `qaCut.groovy` (on electron trigger and FT)
   * runs `datasetOrganize.sh`
   * runs `monitorPlot.groovy`
-  * copies timelines to output timeline directory, `../outfiles/$dataset/timelines`, using `stageTimelines.sh`
+  * copies timelines to output timeline directory using `stageTimelines.sh`
   * if any of these scripts throw errors, they will be redirected and printed at the end of `../bin/run-physics-timelines.sh`